AstonishedLiker/ASTON/README.md

 <!--te-->
 <br>
 ASTON is an anti-exploit software ("Software") owned by ASense ("ASense", "we", "our", or "us").
-By using the Software, you ("you", "your", or "user") agree to be bound by these TOS ("TOS").
+By using the Software, you ("you", "your", or "user") agree to be bound by these TOS ("Terms of Service".
+"ToS").

 ### 1. License Grant